UnaryPlus/owenbechtel.com/README.md

-# owenbechtel.com
+# My Website
-This repo contains the source code for my website, [owenbechtel.com](https://owenbechtel.com).
+This repo contains the source code for my personal website, [owenbechtel.com](https://owenbechtel.com).
 Built using Jekyll and hosted by Github Pages.

 ## To do
 * Fix tanks battle royale; current version breaks when someone disconnects